Vatuu/silent-hill-decomp/docs/File Formats.md

 The game itself usually refers to each file by its index in the table, and uses the table to find which sector to seek to in order to read the file.

 > [!NOTE]
-> [silentassets.py](/tools/silentassets/extract.py) tool can handle parsing the file table from the retail executable and extracting from these containers.
+> [silentassets.py](/tools/silentassets/extract.py) tool can handle parsing the file table and extracting from these containers.

 ### Folder Paths
 Folder names were fortunately left included in the file table, even though game itself doesn't appear to make use of them: